csivitu/code-executor/README.md

 **code-executor** allows you to run arbitrary code in scalable, secure containers and returns metrics for each test case, such as the time taken, errors occured (if any), and the status (pass/fail).
 <br />

-This library uses a master-slave structure to run programs, which makes it scalable across servers as long as they use the same `Redis` instance.
+This library uses a master-worker structure to run programs, which makes it scalable across servers as long as they use the same `Redis` instance.
 Visit the [usage](#usage) section to learn more.

 ### Built With